solix/Advance-Vehicle-Detection/README.md

 | hog channel | ALL|
 | spatial size | (64 x 64) |

 I used the features that I extracted using `extract_features` function from `helper.py`  and applied the scaler function using `StandardScaler()` from sklearn to  normalise the data and then I transform to each feature vector that I stacked together using `StandardScaler().transform`, besides I also generate labels for cars and non-car.
 After data is preprocessed , data is splitter into training and test data with `train_test_split` sklearn .
 I then created an SVM and ran  training on training data.
-The result came up as follows :
+The result came up as follows when trained on my machine :
 ![alt text][image2]

 Testing accuracy of almost 99 percent was a satisfiable result to proceed testing on unseen data.
 I stored all the parameters I used during training with `SVC` in a pickle file to use for the test images and video frames.